Today I’ll be reviewing the Callaway Apex Pro 21 iron.

 What are the reviews like?

-The Apex Pro 21 irons are new, so there aren’t a whole lot of consumer reviews out there yet.
-Still, they currently have a 5/5 (100% recommended) average rating on the official Callaway store.
+The Apex Pro 21 irons are quite new, so there aren’t a whole lot of consumer reviews out there.
+Still, they currently have average ratings of 4.8/5 (95% recommended) on the official Callaway store and 5/5 on Amazon.

 Professional critic reviews are very positive, and on top of that, many people find the Apex Pro 21s to be demonstrably better than not only the Apex Pro 19 irons, but also many modern players offerings from Cobra, PING and Mizuno.